apache/parquet-site/content/en/docs/Contribution Guidelines/releasing.md

 ### Release Verification

-The Apache Arrow Release Approval process follows the guidelines defined at the Apache Software Foundation [Release Approval](https://www.apache.org/legal/release-policy.html#release-approval) page.
+The Apache Parquet Release Approval process follows the guidelines defined at the Apache Software Foundation [Release Approval](https://www.apache.org/legal/release-policy.html#release-approval) page.

 For a release vote to pass, a minimum of three positive binding votes and more